Squirrel/OldSquirrelForWindows/specs/Installer.md

 * `DetectedPackage` - if we're installed (determine this by looking at the NuGet package in the same directory as the app), we run the app and bail.

-* `DetectComplete` - Do what we're actually here to do (invoke the Shimmer installer), then on the UI thread, tell WiX to finish up.
+* `DetectComplete` - Do what we're actually here to do (invoke the Squirrel installer), then on the UI thread, tell WiX to finish up.

 * `PlanPackageBegin` - squelch installation of .NET 4